mpadge/typetracer/README.md

     ## 2 f          y         double            2
     ## 3 f          a         character         1
     ## 4 f          b         list              2

+Traces themselves are saved in the temporary directory of the current R session, and the `load_traces()` function simple loads all traces created in that session.
+The function `clear_traces()` removes all traces, so that `load_traces()` will only load new traces produced after that time.

 ## Example #2